zzzprojects/docs/html-agility-pack.net/pages/documentations/manipulation/manipulation.md

 # HTML Manipulation

-Manipulation allow you to manipulate the HTML document.
+Manipulation allows you to manipulate the HTML document.

 ## Properties